matvign/batchrenamer/docs/documentation.md

 glob.iglob()
 * simplest with the most support
-* treats hidden files as special
+* doesn't include hidden files
-* supports recursion, not that it should be used
+* supports recursion (not that it should be used)

 pathlib
-* full directory management
+* complete directory management
 * has its own implementation of glob
 * hashable
 * complex